jimyang2008/poker/notes/principle.md

 # Principles

-## Do NOT give up until forced all-in
+## NEVER give up until forced all-in

 There will always be a possible chance with continuous tries.